Tip 1: Auto-filed news articles means you won’t be starting from scratch

 So, how do I get started?

 Creating a team account only takes a couple of minutes!
 If you are a coach, follow these steps to create a Premium Team:

 - Complete the fields to create a Free One (individual user) account

 - Check your email and follow the link in Prepd’s verification email

-- You’ll be redirected to the Dashboard.
+- You’ll be redirected to the Classroom.

-- Follow the steps in the “Create Premium Team” pop-up to set up your account.
+- Follow the steps in the “Create a Team” pop-up to set up your account.
 For payment methods, you can pay immediately with a credit card, or you can pay with a check (Prepd offers a 30 day payment window if paying with a check).